Braulio Leal

-Braulio Antonio Leal Salvo (born 22 November 1981) is a Chilean former footballer who played as a midfielder.
+Braulio Antonio Leal Salvo (born 22 November 1981) is a Chilean football coach and former player who played as a midfielder.

 Club career

 Youth career

 Fuentes started his career at Primera División de Chile club Colo-Colo.
 He progressed from the under categories club all the way to the senior team.

 Chile and Portugal

 He began his professional career in 2000 with Colo-Colo where he stayed until 2006.
 In the club he achieved two tournaments, the Clausura 2002 and the Apertura 2006.
+As an anecdote, in 2005 he took part of the reality TV show Adidas Selection Team from Fox Sports Chile, where a squad made up by youth players from professional teams faced players from schools, standing out future professional footballers such as Felipe Seymour, Nelson Saavedra, Eduardo Vargas, among others.

 In 2004, he had a short stint with Portuguese club Vitória Sport Clube.
 In 2007, he signed for Audax Italiano, where he has become a fixture in the starting eleven.
 But in 2009 Unión Española signed this defensive midfielder, then became the captain of the team.

 O'Higgins

 Leal in 2013 signed for O'Higgins along with teammate Gonzalo Barriga.

-On December 10, 2013, he won the Apertura 2013-14 with O'Higgins and was the captain of team.
+On 10 December 2013 he won the Apertura 2013-14 with O'Higgins and was the captain of team.
 In the tournament, he played in 13 of 18 matches.
 In 2014, he won the Supercopa de Chile against Deportes Iquique.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.